juju4/ansible-role-smallstep-ca/README.md

 --------------

 Found in `defaults/main.yml` (can be overridden in inventory):
-    smallstep_version: Version of Smallstep Certificates to install
+    smallstep_ca_version: Version of Smallstep Certificates to install
+    smallstep_cli_version: Version of Smallstep step cli to install
     smallstep_arch: Architecture to use.
 Must be amd64, arm64, or arm7.

 Required in inventory: